CaricaturiJosias/CaricaturiJosias/README.md

 - Ex-member of the revitalizing project of pucpr's formula SAE team in the electroeletronic projects department

+- Project manager for 1 year for the PUCPR Computer engineering Junior company FRACTAL

-- Right know i am working as a software developer intern inside Siemens's R&D department, i am inclined towards firmware and hardware, so i might look for new opportunities on said fields on the future
+- Right know i am working as a software developer intern inside Siemens's R&D department, i am inclined towards distributed and embedded systems, so i might look for new opportunities or expanding my current position to said fields on the future

 ## What you will find in this repository